 Lecture/studio in the use of geographic information systems software for the development of environmental design and land planning projects.
-Offered spring semester every year.

 EDES 6510-Evolution of the American Landscape.
 2 hours.
-The ways in which Americans of various historical periods and in divers

 The ways in which Americans of various historical periods and in diverse places have shaped the landscape to accommodate specific needs and to express cultural attitudes, values, and aspirations.